East Craigs: History

 Bughtlin Green and Bughtlin Loan were two of the earliest developments in East Craigs, built by local builder (and ex-Hibs owner) Tom Hart.
 Almond Green, which was also built by Hart in 1974, was actually split into two areas, with a small grass and play area joining them.
 Almond Square (built at the same time) is adjacent.
 Maybury Telephone Exchange was also positioned opposite the entrance to Almond Green and served the area with 031-339 numbers, then later with 0131-317 and 339.

 Safeway opened what was then, the largest of their stores in Scotland, in 1981 at Bughtlin Market.
 There were a small row of shops around Safeway : John Menzies (the newsagent), Jane Montgomery (hairdresser), a chemist and a video hire shop.
 East Craigs Medical Centre serves as a doctor's surgery to much of East Craigs, Corstorphine, Clermiston, Drumbrae and the Gyle area, and is situated next to East Craigs Church Centre.
+There is also a dental practice adjacent to the surgery.
+These were developed next to the East Craigs Church Centre, which is one of two worship and community centres of the local Craigsbank Church of Scotland parish.

 When Morrisons bought over Safeway in 2004, the store soon became a Morrisons; however, due to competition regulation, Morrisons were forced to sell the store to Somerfield as Morrisons has also acquired a Safeway in the nearby Gyle Shopping Centre.
-With a Tesco Extra a couple of miles away from East Craigs, Somerfield were forced to shut up shop, and the store and surrounding row (originally leased by Safeway) were later demolished for housing and a new small complex of shops including a Co-operative, Lloyds Pharmacy and a takeaway.
+With a Tesco Extra a couple of miles away from East Craigs, Somerfield were forced to shut up shop, and the store and surrounding row (originally leased by Safeway) were later demolished for housing and a new small complex of shops including a Co-operative, pharmacy and a takeaway.